allanrehhoff/framework/README.md

 	}
 ```

-Will result in `PredatorController` being invoked.
+Will result in `PredatorController` being added to the end of the children queue.

 > *NOTE:*
 > The default method invoked is **index** this will happen if arg(1) is nowhere to be found in the given controller, or arg(1) is void.